How to Regulate Your Nervous System as a Woman with ADHD

 Daily Habits to Keep Your Nervous System Steady

 Consistency is key when it comes to managing your nervous system.
-Developing habits that support steady emotional regulation can make a big difference over time.
+Developing little habits that support steady emotional regulation can make a big difference over time.
 Here's some daily habits to help:

 Morning mindfulness: Start your day with a short mindfulness practice.
 This can be as simple as 5 minutes of breathing exercises, meditation, or setting positive intentions for the day.